 023 9266 8726

 This family-run venture launched in June 2015 from an industrial unit in Hilsea and is the first stand-alone commercial brewery on Portsea Island for many years.
 The first brew to be released was DSB (Dolly’s Special Bitter), a 4.6% IPA, brewed to commemorate the 100th birthday of the brewer’s grandmother.
-A second ale, High & Dry (5.5%) was introduced soon after and is already gaining critical acclaim from drinkers across the city.
+A second ale, High & Dry (5.5%) was introduced soon after and soon gained critical acclaim from drinkers across the city.
 The third brew, Amarillo (a 5.0% American style pale ale) was launched in October 2015, followed by 28 Porter (5.0%).
 A range of limited edition ‘White Label’ beers are also produced.
 All products are available for purchase (both on-sale and off-sale) from the brewery during tap room opening hours.

 Southsea Brewing Co.